UCSD-Historical-Enrollment-Data/UCSDHistEnrollData/README.md

 ## Data
 The following are terms that I've been collecting data for, along with links to their corresponding repositories.

+To see how often the data is being updated, click [here](https://github.com/ewang2002/UCSDHistEnrollData/issues/1).

 ### Limited Data
 The following repositories only contain _limited_ data, and were intended to be long-term test runs to see if the project was feasible.
 Note that Spring 2022 enrollment data is formatted differently from the data found in other data repositories.